grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 ## GitHub

-Note that this is a branch of a github directory where I develope variations of this sort of control function for cooling and heating with logging and remote monitoring.  e.g. room heating, sauna stove, central heating monitoring etc.
+Note that this is a branch of a github directory where I am developing variations of this sort of control function for cooling and heating with logging and remote monitoring.
+An earlier version ran a heating with fan heaters in a community workshop for over two years.  e.g. room heating, sauna stove, central heating monitoring etc.
+A few weeks ago I decided to start getting the code a bit more proffessional looking and use github so I restarted by building up all the classes one at a time and improving them by gradually adding more applications with the aim of making sure code is reusable in the usual aim of good "Software Engineering" principals that I first studied around 35 years ago!.

+I make frequest use of www.dataplicity.com to sort out issues remotely.
+Great fun when someone is visiting the house and they want the Sauna Stove at a warmer temperature and I am in anouther country.
+Or the Community Building workshop needs heating at a different time and I am away on holiday.   see other articles at https://www.smalle.uk/r-pi-4-blog.

 ## Help